cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 If you don't have an organization yet please reach out to the Greenhouse administrators.

 While all members of an organization can see existing clusters, their management requires `org-admin` or `cluster-admin` privileges.
-See [RBAC with the Organization namespace](./../../../reference/components/organization/#role-based-access-control-within-the-organization-namespace) for details.
+See [RBAC within the Organization namespace](./../../../reference/components/organization/#role-based-access-control-within-the-organization-namespace) for details.

 ```
 :information_source: The UI is currently in development.
 For now this guide describes the onboarding workflow via command line.